Udaipur Travel FAQ: 15 Questions Answered by Someone Who's Been Four Times

 Q: Is the City Palace worth the entry fee?

 A: Absolutely.
-It's 300 INR (~$3.60) and you get access to a 400-year-old palace complex with 11 interconnected palaces, courtyards, museums, and lake-view balconies.
+For 300 INR (~$3.60), you get a 400-year-old palace complex — 11 interconnected palaces, courtyards, museums, and lake-view balconies.
 Allow 2-3 hours.
-The Crystal Gallery (additional 500 INR) is optional but fascinating — the Osler crystal furniture collection is unlike anything I've seen.
+The Crystal Gallery (an extra 500 INR) is optional but mesmerizing; the Osler crystal furniture collection is unlike anything else you'll see in Rajasthan.

-Q: Should I do the boat ride on Lake Pichola?
+Q: Should you do the boat ride on Lake Pichola?

-A: Yes.
+A: Yes — this is the one non-negotiable.
 Municipal boat rides cost 400-800 INR for a 30-minute loop.
 Go at sunset.
-You'll pass the Lake Palace Hotel (Taj property, unbelievably photogenic) and Jag Mandir island palace.
-A private boat for an hour costs 1,500-2,500 INR — worth it if you're with a group.
+You'll glide past the Lake Palace Hotel (a Taj property, impossibly photogenic) and the Jag Mandir island palace.
+A private boat for an hour runs 1,500-2,500 INR — well worth it with a group.

 Q: Is the Monsoon Palace worth the drive?

 A: For sunset, yes.
-Entry is 80 INR plus 275 INR vehicle entry.
-It's 5 km from the city center.
-The panoramic views of the entire lake-and-city system from the hilltop are the best in Udaipur.
+Entry is 80 INR plus 275 INR vehicle entry, just 5 km from the city center.
+From the hilltop, the panorama of the entire lake-and-city system is the finest in Udaipur.
 Time your visit for 4:30-5:30PM (adjust for season).
-Don't go at midday — there's no shade and the palace interior is empty.
+Skip midday — there's no shade, and the palace interior sits empty.

 Q: What about the Dharohar folk dance show?

-A: At Bagore Ki Haveli, 7PM daily, 150 INR.
+A: Held at Bagore Ki Haveli, 7PM daily, 150 INR.
 One hour of Rajasthani puppet shows, Ghoomar dance, and fire performances.
-It's touristy but genuinely well-done — the dancers are excellent and the haveli setting is atmospheric.
+It's touristy and genuinely well-done — the dancers are superb and the haveli setting glows.
 Arrive 15 minutes early for decent seats.

 Food & Budget